jrbourbeau/ddw-dask/README.md

-# Parallel Computing in Python with Dask @ Data Driven Wisconsin
+# Parallel Computing in Python with Dask @ Data-Driven Wisconsin

 This repository contains the materials for my "Parallel Computing in Python with Dask" talk at Data Driven Wisconsin 2019.